2450 Milltower Court

 Finances

-In F2022, ERDO received $11.1m in donations.
-It also received $2.5m in government funding, accounting for 17% of total revenues.
-Fundraising costs are 8% of donations and administrative costs are 4% of revenues.
-Total overhead spending is 12%.
-For each dollar donated, 88 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+In F2024 ERDO received $9.7m in Canadian donations and $1.4m in international donations.
+Administrative costs are 6% of revenues.
+Fundraising costs are 13% of donations.
+This results in total overhead spending of 19%.
+For every dollar donated, 81 cents are available to go to the cause.
+This falls within Ci’s reasonable range for overhead spending.

-This charity report is an update that has been sent to ERDO for review.
+This charity report is an update that has been sent for review to ERDO.
 Changes and edits may be forthcoming.

 Financial Review